 - Connect on social media with people of same interest.
 I’m connected with many other food bloggers which helps me in learning and getting feedback for my posts.

 - Join your interest groups.
-I’m a member of many food group communities in Facebook, google and sharing my content out there helps.
+I’m a member of many food group communities on Facebook.
+Sharing my content out there helps too.

 - Always remember to reply to your readers comments and emails.
 It adds value.